Mentor in Training Program at Bread & Butter Farm!

 You will help run morning farm chores which include greenhouse work, animal chores, grounds keeping, and snack prep.
 You will be expected to co-teach, with the support of a staff member, your own guild and will play a HUGE part in helping run our EGGs (Epic Group Games) that happen once a week.

 As an MIT, we encourage you to share with us any special interests or goals you may have for your time at camp and we will give you the freedom and support to design your time with that in mind.
-Throughout a week of camp, MITs are given the opportunity to engage with Bread & Butter farmers and other guests during MITSHOP (MIT + Workshop).
 Some examples of MITSHOP topics include: learning the ways of pastured farm animals, environmental art, traditional fire methods, tomato trellising, dreaming big and achieving your goals, soil health, how to write your own song, gluten free/grain free baking and nutrition, and much more!

 MIT Daily Flow